 Step 10 - Replace Door

-Now that your door is redone in wallpaper, then it is time to put back onto the cabinet.
-Attach the hardware and hinges back onto the door and install back to the cabinet face.
+Now that your door is redone in wallpaper, it is time to put it back onto the cabinet.
+Attach the hardware and hinges back onto the door and install it back to the cabinet face.